sociology.png

 This unit uses sociological methodology to explore the social category of youth and the social institution of family.
 Students explores the way youth is constructed as a social category, in the light of differing experiences of young people and examine a range of factors that lead to different experiences of youth, such as stereotypes of young people in a context characterised by a rich diversity in the ways young people live.
 Students explore the concept of the family and the role it plays in a multicultural society like Australia, different communities have different kinds of families and experiences of family life.

-Unit 2: Crime and Deviance
+Unit 2: Deviance and Crime

 In this unit students explore the concepts of deviance and crime.
 The study of these concepts from a sociological perspective involves ascertaining the types and degree of rule breaking behaviour, examining traditional views of criminality and deviance and analysing why people commit crimes or engage in deviant behaviour.
 It also involves consideration of the justice system, how the understanding of crime and deviance has changed over time, and the relationship between crime and other aspects of a society, such as gender and ethnicity.